rkb81/Hurricane-Dashboard-Project/README.md

 Huma - Cities Affected by Hurricanes
-Create a map where the user selects a city in the Caribbean and then the user can click on different hurricanes that hit that city
+Create a map where the user selects a city and the wind speed and location is shown for 2010-2020.
+There is an interactive dropdown with city name that changes:

+- Bar Graph: Hurrican Namee vs. Wind Speed
+- Leaflet Map

 ![image](https://github.com/rkb81/Hurricane-Project-3/assets/130116747/ecd8c24d-cbec-486f-85e9-3b16c6c22b1f)